-Late last night, I had an e-mail from my lovely friend Courtney of Coco Cooks (who, incidentally, will be appearing on CBS2 Weekend Morning News this Sunday 22 February at 10 a.m to cook and talk about a recipe in honour of Black History Month!
-Woo hoo – I have a famous friend!).
+Late last night, I had an e-mail from my lovely friend Courtney of Coco Cooks.
 Once again, she was quicker on the ball than me and she advised me to check out the Times Online’s list of Top 50 Food Blogs in the World.
 Dutifully, I clicked the link and was thrilled to see some of my friends and favourite sites there – David Lebovitz, Becks & Posh, Lucullian Delights, What’s For Lunch, Honey?, the lovely Nordljus and fellow-Londoner A Slice of Cherry Pie.
 But wait… what’s this lurking in the mid 40’s???
 It’s ME!
 Yup, CookSister snuck in at 46 (out of the approximately 33,000 food blogs in existence!).

-So if you arrived here today as a result of the Times’ Top 50 Food Blogs article (or their Top 10 Food Blogs for the Home Cook article last week), welcome and I hope you enjoy your visit!
-Have a browse through my recipe index, sneak a peek at my photographs, and remember to have a look at my South African Food and Wine Blog Directory (a showcase of culinary talent from the southern tip of Africa).
-If you like what you see, feel free to subscribe to CookSister via e-mail or RSS feed!
+So if you arrived here today as a result of the Times’ Top 50 Food Blogs article (or – the other good thing – my mention in their Top 10 Food Blogs for the Home Cook article last week), welcome and I hope you enjoy your visit!
+Have a browse through my recipe index, sneak a peek at my photographs, and feel free to subscribe to CookSister via e-mail or RSS feed!

 And while you are here, I am going to ask shamelessly for your help.